iomesh/docs/docs/advanced-functions/localpv-manager.md

     parameters:
     volumeType: hostpath
     basePath: /var/iomesh/localpv-quota
-    enableQuota: "true"
+    enableQuota: "false" # Set it to true.
     provisioner: com.iomesh.iomesh-localpv-manager
     reclaimPolicy: Delete
     volumeBindingMode: WaitForFirstConsumer
     ```
 5. Create a PVC using the StorageClass created in Step 4.

     > _NOTE_: Scheduler is currently not supported in this release.
 The pod may be scheduled to a node with insufficient capacity.
-You should manually modify node affinity for this pod so that it can be rescheduled to a node.
-For modification, refer to [Kubernetes Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+You should manually modify node affinity for this pod so that it can be rescheduled to a proper node.
+For modification procedure, refer to [Kubernetes Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 ##  IOMesh Device Local PV